 For more information, see Expedited categories.

-To qualify for Exempt level review, the research study must fall into any of six (6) categories delineated in the federal regulations listed below.
+To qualify for Exempt level review, the research study must fall into any of six (6) types of review delineated in the federal regulations listed below.
 Exempt DOES NOT mean the study is exempt from IRB review.
 The categories represent studies that present minimal risk to subjects.
 Risk is reduced through anonymity of responses, use of data from human subjects that is existing or publicly available, or through the use of non-invasive paradigms that will not harm subjects.
 NOTE: Exempt review may not be used for deception research, where prisoners are subjects or for some research using children as participants.

 For more information, see Exempt categories.